Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation

-As known previously in the literature~\cite{alba_entanglement_2018} and also demonstrated here in Figure~\ref{fig:kg_to_kg_quench}, the oscillating dynamics is a generic consequence of the gap and in not a special feature of interaction.
-An interesting question remains whether there is a linear growth of the sG dynamics superposed to oscillations as in the KG case or not.
-There seems to be a slight growth at early times but it is hard to determine reliably whether it is anything else than an oscillation of another slower frequency superposed on top of the higher frequency oscillations.
+Interesting questions remain whether the oscillations in the sG dynamics of vN entropy are damped and whether there is a linear growth superposed to oscillations as in the KG case or not.
+As shown in fig.~\ref{fig:kg_to_sg_quench}, there seems to be a slight growth at early times but it is hard to determine reliably whether it is not just an oscillation of another slower frequency superposed on top of the higher frequency oscillations.
 In order to study both questions, the quenches would have to be computed at a much larger post quench soliton mass, allowing to explore larger times before the reflection from the boundaries.
 Recently, an advanced HT implementation of the sG model has been developed~\cite{horvath_chirally_2022} allowing for calculations with Hilbert space sizes of several hundred thousand states.
 It would be interesting to combine our method with such an approach to study sG quenches in large volume.
 This would, however, require even more efficient approaches to deal with the exponential complexity of derivatives discussed in Section~\ref{sec:exponential_complexity}.